 If you have ever considered investing in unsecured, high-risk consumer or payday loans, you have probably come across terms like “Buyback Guarantee” or “Buyback Obligation” on the P2P consumer loans marketplace’s website.

 A large number of European P2P lending marketplaces specializing in trading unsecured consumer debt obligations are advertising the buyback guarantee as a miracle tool that almost fully eliminates the investment risk and allows the investors to earn high returns without taking any risk.
 As with all miracles, the promise of a buyback guarantee should be treated as a marketing message and no serious investment decisions should be made based on that claim.

-In short, the originator announces, that all or part of its loans loaded off to the P2P investors via the P2P marketplace are subject to buyback guarantee or buyback obligation.
-In most cases, the loan originator promises to buy back all the “guaranteed” loans, that become 60 days late.
+In short, the originator announces that all or part of its loans loaded off to the P2P investors via the P2P marketplace is subject to a buyback guarantee or buyback obligation.
+In most cases, the loan originator promises to buy back all the “guaranteed” loans that become 60 days late.

-There are plenty of real-life examples, where the originator’s buyback guarantee turned out to be worthless.
+There are plenty of real-life examples where the originator’s buyback guarantee turned out to be worthless.
 The first publicly known failure is the Polish consumer and payday loan originator Eurocent S.A., which defaulted on their buyback guarantee obligations in 2017.
-Another good example is Aforti Finance SA, another Polish loan originator, which defaulted on their buyback guarantee obligations in 2019.
-What about Rapido Finance, Alexcredit, Kuetzal, Envestio, Monethera and other loan origination companies, that have failed to repay their “guaranteed loans” borrowed via marketplaces?
+Another good example is Aforti Finance SA, another Polish loan originator, which defaulted on its buyback guarantee obligations in 2019.
+What about Rapido Finance, Alexcredit, Kuetzal, Envestio, Monethera and other loan origination companies that have failed to repay their “guaranteed loans” borrowed via marketplaces?